msadowski/msadowski.github.io/_posts/2021-03-31-rtk-plug-n-play-with-septentrio.md

 <figure class="center">
     <img src="/images/septentrio/3d_printed_mount.jpeg" alt="Septentrio in 3D printed mount">
-    <figcaption>A mount I 3D printed to attach Mosaic Dev Kit to tripod and hold antenna</figcaption>
+    <figcaption>A mount I 3D printed to attach mosaic dev kit to tripod and hold antenna</figcaption>
 </figure>

-To run some integration tests with ROS I've decided to make two tripods, each carrying a Septentrio Mosaic kit, antenna, battery and a wireless router.
+To run some integration tests with ROS I've decided to make two tripods, each carrying a Septentrio mosaic-X5 kit, antenna, battery and a wireless router.
 One of the tripods is used as a base station, while the second one is used as a rover (I'll carry this one in hand when testing).
 Additionally, the rover has an IMU with a magnetometer attached next to the antenna.

 <figure class="center">
     <img src="/images/septentrio/base_tripod.jpeg" alt="Tripod with base module and router">